grinnell-cs/csc151-dh/_eboards/eboard04-2.md

 ### Upcoming Token-Generating Activities

-* Men's Tennis 9am Saturday in the Field House.
-(30 min of watching is enough)
+* CS Extras: The 4+1 (Undergrad to Grad) program in CS w/UIowa.
+  4 p.m., Thursday, 3 February 2022, Noyce 3821.
 * Swim meet Saturday at 1pm.
 (30 min of watching is enough)
-* CS Extras: The 4+1 (Undergrad to Grad) program in CS w/UIowa.
-  4 p.m., Thursday, 3 February 2022, Noyce 3821.

 ### Other Upcoming Activities

+* Men's Tennis 9am and 5pm Saturday in the Field House.
+(30 min of watching is enough)
 * Men's Basketball Saturday at 1 p.m.
 * Women's Basketball Saturday at 3 p.m.